CouldBeMathijs/bash-scripts/README.md

 # A Few Bash Scripts
-## .bashrc
+## clip.sh
-We all know what this is.
-The base of this file is the Linutil, it requires Nerdfonts.
-Includes `clip` function to copy files directly to the clipboard (when on wayland).
+Copies a file or output from a command to the clipboard.
+_Wayland only, depends on_ `wl-copy`

 ## memcheck.sh
 This script runs the Computer Graphics course engine and checks the memory usage.